 Worried about your dog or cat getting spooked by something, or running away and not finding their way back?
 It can happen anywhere, of course, but the added excitement, stress, and unfamiliar surroundings makes it even more likely when you’re traveling.

-The best GPS-based pet tracker at the moment is the Whistle 3, at least if your pet is in the United States.
-Using AT&T’s cellular network (service starts at $6.95/month), the tracker reports its location in real time, and you can see exactly where your pet has been at any point in the last 24 hours.
+The best GPS-based pet tracker at the moment is the Whistle Go, at least if your pet is in the United States.
+Using AT&T’s cellular network (subscriptions start at $6.95/month), the tracker reports its location in realtime, and you can see exactly where your pet has been at any point in the last 24 hours.